Skip to content

 # Show info for a named device

-podkit device info classic
+podkit device info -d classic

 podkit device music